Rishab057/OnlineLearningToRank/README_poisoning_attacks.md

 This repository contains the code, that we used to show the robustness of DBGD/MGD based algorithms.

-**attacker_weights** folder contains the weights file of the attacker for 4 datasets.
+**attacker_weights** folder contains the weight files of the attacker for 4 datasets.
 Additional weight files can be added here depending on the dataset (num. of features).
 These files are read in the **utils/attacksimulation.py**.

 Usage
 -------